 - Almost caused an accident – The officer may state that you “almost caused an accident,” but this accusation must be accompanied with evidence of negligent or reckless driving or behavior, not simply the officer’s opinion.

-These are just a few of the possible defenses your DUI attorney can employ to defend you against unlawful stops.
+These are just a few of the possible defenses your attorney can employ to defend you against unlawful stops.
 Keep in mind that not all of these strategies may fit the circumstances of your case.

 What About Probable Cause?

-Do not confuse reasonable articulable suspicion with probable cause, which is the standard the officer must meet if he or she requests that you to take a breath test.
+When it comes to DUI stops in Maryland, do not confuse reasonable articulable suspicion with probable cause, which is the standard the officer must meet if he or she requests that you to take a breath test.
 For example, it is common for a police officer to ask a driver if they have been drinking.
 If you answer yes, the officer may have established probable cause to administer a Breathalyzer or field sobriety tests.